Z-3r-0/Swing-King/README.md

   - ### Level creator
     - There are different buttons with arrows to look at the level
     - Different obstacles (rocks) and decorations (trees)
-    - Different types of grounds with their own properties (sand, stone, fairway, green, water)
+    - Different types of grounds with their own properties (sand, fairway, green, water)
     - Can place the beginning and the hole where you want
     - Press del to delete an obstacle
     - Press T or R to turn the obstacle